graeme-lockley/pbt-java6/README.md

 Over the past couple of months I have had a need to create PB tests on projects where the developers associated with the project are not comfortable to adopt a new language such as Scala for the purposes of testing.
 So I knocked together the following library whilst performing the String Calculator Kata hoping to see what would pop out.
-Much to my suprise most of the effort went into creating the boilerplate code necessary to support PBT in Java 6 rather than the tests themselves.
+Much to my surprise most of the effort went into creating the boilerplate code necessary to support PBT in Java 6 rather than the tests themselves.

 So this is the output of that Kata - I have moved the Kata into the test package and the boilerplate code and the